Romomankoo147/slackyyy-bot/README.md

 ## Features

-- **/slackyyy-bot-ping** — Checks bot response latency.
+- `/slackyyy-bot-ping` — Checks bot response latency.
-- **/slackyyy-bot-help** — Lists all available slash commands.
+- `/slackyyy-bot-help` — Lists all available slash commands.
-- **/slackyyy-bot-catfact** — Fetches a random cat fact using the Cat Facts API.
+- `/slackyyy-bot-catfact` — Fetches a random cat fact using the Cat Facts API.
-- **/slackyyy-bot-joke** — Fetches a random joke using the Official Joke API.
+- `/slackyyy-bot-joke` — Fetches a random joke using the Official Joke API.
+- `/slackyyy-bot-encrypt` — Encodes a plain text message into Base64 format.
+- `/slackyyy-bot-decrypt` — Decodes a Base64 encoded string back into plain text.
+- `/slackyyy-bot-flip` — Flips a virtual coin for quick 50/50 decisions.

 ---